jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Stargazer Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
-The player must think of the greater good, save up money, and make plans for the future.
-That's why the player controls all the levers of power, such as what science to research, what culture to adopt, and what philosophy to use.
+The player must always think of the greater good, save up money, and make plans for the future.
+That's why the player controls all the levers of power.
+Such as what science to research, what culture to adopt, and what philosophy to use.

 In reality, we change society when we save up for rainy days, check-up on our friends, and build energy-efficient houses.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.